 How to Create an API using Laravel

-An Application Programming Interface, denoted as API, enables applications to access data and other external software functionalities.
-APIs are gaining popularity among developers since they save time and resources.
-Companies do not need to develop complex systems from scratch.
+An Application Programming Interface (API) enables applications to access data and functionalities from external software.
+APIs are popular among developers as they save time and resources by allowing integration with existing systems instead of building everything from scratch.

 Prerequisites